top of page

 It’s important to understand that Florida recognizes multiple types of Power of Attorney documents, each serving a distinct legal purpose.
 The most common are the general power of attorney and the limited power of attorney, both governed by Florida Statutes Chapter 709, specifically Florida Statute § 709.2201.

-During your estate planning process– it is a good idea to have both your Florida Power of Attorney and Florida Last Will and Testament prepared together.
-Here, at The Law Offices of Carolina Nunez, P.A. we ensure your documents are clear, enforceable, and fully compliant with Florida’s Power of Attorney statutes—so your wishes are protected now and in the future.
+During your estate planning process it is a good idea to have both your Florida Power of Attorney and Last Will and Testament prepared together, and our offices offer flat-rate estate planning packages The Law Offices of Carolina Nunez, P.A. to take the guesswork out of the process.
+Attorney Carolina Nunez ensures your documents are clear, enforceable, and fully compliant with Florida’s Power of Attorney statutes—so your wishes are protected now and in the future.

 AVERAGE COST OF A FLORIDA POWER OF ATTORNEY WITH A LAWYER AT OUR LAW FIRM